Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in High-Contrast Media: Numerical Experiments

-To evaluate the robustness of the model, we analyzed the variations in the evaluation metrics MSE, MAE, and R2 under the influence of 20 different levels of Gaussian noise ranging from 0.01 to 0.2.
-As shown in \hyperref[fig:robust_mse]{Fig.\ref{fig:robust_mse}}, the MSE exhibits a fluctuating yet gradually decreasing trend with increasing noise levels, with changes consistently remaining within the $10^{-4}$ range.
-Similarly, \hyperref[fig:robust_mae]{Fig.\ref{fig:robust_mae}} demonstrates that MAE experiences a fluctuating decline under different noise disturbances, also confined within the $10^{-4}$ range, indicating that the model maintains high accuracy despite varying degrees of noise interference.
-In contrast, R2, as depicted in \hyperref[fig:robust_r2]{Fig.\ref{fig:robust_r2}}, displays a fluctuating pattern and eventually rises as noise levels increase, with its overall change remaining within the $10^{-4}$ magnitude.
-These findings indicate that the model exhibits robust performance under Gaussian noise interference, demonstrating an ability to resist noise and maintain stability and accuracy in predictions.
+To evaluate the stability of the model, we analyzed the variations in the evaluation metrics MSE, MAE, and $\text{R}^2$ under the influence of 20 different levels of noise (the same distribution as how we generate the permeability fields) ranging from 0.01 to 0.2.
+As shown in Figure.\ref{fig_stability_mse}, the MSE exhibits a fluctuating yet gradually decreasing trend with increasing noise levels, with changes consistently remaining within the $10^{-4}$ range.
+Similarly, Figure.\ref{fig_stability_mae} demonstrates that MAE experiences a fluctuating decline under different noise disturbances, also confined within $10^{-4}$ range, indicating that the model maintains high accuracy despite varying degrees of noise interference.

+In contrast, $\text{R}^2$, as depicted in Figure.\ref{fig_stability_r2}, displays a fluctuating pattern and eventually rises as noise levels increase, with its overall change remaining within $10^{-4}$ magnitude.
+These findings indicate that the model exhibites stability under Gaussian noise interference, demonstrating an ability to resist noise and maintain good ability in predictions.

-\hyperref[fig:learning_curve]{Fig.\ref{fig:learning_curve}} presents the learning curves of four models to evaluate their generalization capabilities.
-In \hyperref[fig:learning_curve]{Fig.\ref{fig:learning_curve}}-(A), our proposed model demonstrates a consistent trend between training and validation losses, maintaining stability throughout the training process.
-The validation loss gradually decreases to a relatively low level, indicating that the model exhibits good fitting ability on both the training and validation sets, thereby demonstrating excellent generalization capability.
+As one of the components to assess the convergence of the training process, learning curve is a useful tool to observe the change of training and validation loss.
+As shown in Figure.\ref{fig_learning_curve}, it can partially show whether there exists overfitting in the training.
+In Figure.\ref{fig_learning_curve}-(A), our proposed model shows a consistent trend between training and validation losses, maintaining stability throughout the training process.
+The validation loss gradually decreases to a relatively low level, indicating that the model exhibits a good fitting ability on both training and validation sets, thereby demonstrating excellent generalization capability.